Portfolio overview

 Governance

-PM&C and the Australian Public Service Commission (APSC) have a lead role in developing the capacity, capability and integrity of the APS.
+PM&C and the APSC have a lead role in developing the capacity, capability and integrity of the APS.
 The first priority of the APS reform agenda is developing an APS that embodies integrity in everything it does.
-Recent audits have shown Australian Government entities on occasions falling short of ethical requirements.
+Audits have shown Australian Government entities on occasion falling short of ethical requirements.
 Priorities two, three and four of the APS reform agenda focus on the capacity and capability of the APS.
 A risk is PM&C’s and APSC’s ability to provide assurance that APS reforms are being implemented effectively and efficiently in accordance with reform priorities; and to quantify the cost and benefits of the reforms.

 Among PM&C’s roles is enabling a well-functioning Cabinet and providing advice to the Prime Minister, the Cabinet and ministers.
-As holders of sensitive Cabinet information, a risk is PM&C’s information management and security, and controls against cyber attack.
+As holders of sensitive Cabinet information PM&C needs to ensure it has appropriate arrangements for information management and security.

 The portfolio includes 13 entities that have been established to serve the interests of Aboriginal and Torres Strait Islander peoples.
 Audits have highlighted governance deficiencies in relation to managing risk; establishing fraud control arrangements; managing conflicts of interest; and establishing sufficient transparency and oversight.
 A risk for the NIAA is identifying its role in supporting the improvement of governance arrangements in Indigenous portfolio agencies.